-- 1. The donor shall complete a GOL health history questionnaire. - 2.
+- 1. The donor shall complete a health history questionnaire. - 2.
 The questionnaire shall ask for all information required by applicable regulatory and accrediting agencies. - 3.
-The DSMD or designee shall review the completed questionnaire to determine whether the donor is preliminarily eligible and suitable to be referred to a CC/AC for a Physical Exam and determination of final eligibility and suitability to donate. - 4.
-The questionnaire is valid for 12 weeks.
+The DSMD or designee shall review the completed questionnaire to determine whether the donor is preliminarily eligible and suitable to be

+- referred to a CC/AC or third party for a Physical Exam, and determination of final eligibility and suitability to donate. - 4.
+The Health History Questionnaire is valid for 12 weeks.